No products in the cart.

 Step 3: Map product attributes

 Depending on your country, the product attributes fields that you need to map might change.
-Each of the Google attribute needs to be mapped with your WooCommerce attributes.
+Each of the Google attributes needs to be mapped with your WooCommerce attributes.

-Step 4: Exclude specific products and generate feed
+Step 4: Exclude specific products and generate the feed

-If you want to exclude specific products from the XML file, you can specify the product ids in the last step.
-After that you can click the Generate feed button to create the XML file.
+If you want to exclude specific products from the XML file, you can specify the product name in the box and the products you want to exclude will appear for you to choose.